Gyrosu/my-time-zone-planner/README.md

 - Lets users select their own place/time zone and another person's place/time zone.
 - Saves contacts, notes, and profile choices in `localStorage`.
 - Optional "Check on Them" safety summaries through a separate backend endpoint.
+- Optional recent safety-related article search for the past week.
 - Includes playful contact cards, profile choices, button sounds, and animations.
 - Works when opened directly as `index.html` and when hosted on GitHub Pages.